-When I’m training for the races on my marathon bucket list, I often turn to a movie for a mental break and an inspiration boost.
-Here are some of the best running movies that I can watch again and again.
+When I’m training for the races on my marathon bucket list, I use these movies for a mental break and an inspiration boost.
+I then tend to visualize particular scenes during my training runs.

-When most people think of running and inspirational movies, they probably think of “Rocky” and “Chariots of Fire.”
-While these are both great movies, there are so many other options out there.
-Here are some that are centered around running.
+When most people think of running and inspirational movies, they probably think of “Rocky” and “Chariots of Fire with the Olympic Games.”
+While these are both great movies (especially Chariots of Fire), I left them off this list and listed some other options.

 McFarland, USA tells the true story of a cross-country coach who leads a group of underprivileged kids to victory.
 Kevin Costner stars as the coach.